sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 = 2.1.3 =

-* Only load CSS and JS when needed now.
+* Only load plugin scripts and stylesheets when the viewable page is rendering output from this plugin.
 * Fixed bugs with simple display options.
+* Added better error checking and output options to help in debugging GCal feeds.
 * Added Dutch translation - Provided by Henri van Werkhoven.

 = 2.1.2 =